-Use this VA Loan Calculator to estimate your monthly mortgage payments.
-Simply insert your military status, purchase price, downpayment, and any tax and homeowner’s insurance information, if you have that information handy.
+Use this VA loan calculator to estimate your monthly mortgage payments.
+Simply insert your military status, purchase price, downpayment and any tax and homeowner’s insurance information, if you have that information handy.

-How to Use This VA Loan Calculator
+How Do You Use This VA Loan Calculator?

 Be sure to pay attention to the military details.
-Some factors, such as having a VA disability rating or a Purple Heart, will exempt you from having to pay the VA Loan Funding Fee, which will save you a lot of money on your home purchase.
+Some factors, such as having a VA disability rating or a Purple Heart, will exempt you from having to pay the VA loan funding fee, which will save you a lot of money on your home purchase.

-- You can leave these out, or
+- You can leave these out.

-- You can make an educated guess
+- You can make an educated guess.

 What Makes Up Your Monthly Mortgage Payment?